ShaneC2021/ShaneC2021/README.md

-### Hi there 👋
+### What's Happening ?? 👋

 ##
 I am Shane and I began my coding journey in May of 2021.
 I started my journey with [Roots Technology](https://rootstechnology.info/) based out of Texas and am currently working to become a fullstack developer with [getCoding](https://www.get-coding.ca/) based out of Newfoundland Canada.
-My background is in mens competitive gymnastics.
+My occupational background is in mens competitive gymnastics.

 #
 * 🌱 I’m currently learning node.js